TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 4/Genesis 4.7.md

 ---

-If thou doest well, shall it not be lifted up? and if thou doest not well, sin coucheth at the door; and unto thee shall be its desire; but do thou rule over it.
+If you do well, will it not be lifted up?
+If you don't do well, sin crouches at the door.
+Its desire is for you, but you are to rule over it."